Shannopin's Town: Visit by Céloron de Blainville, 1749

 In 1749, the Comte de La Galissonière wanted to strengthen French control over the Ohio Country, and in August he ordered the military commander at Detroit, Pierre Joseph Céloron de Blainville to travel down the Ohio River to demonstrate French dominance.
 Leading a force of eight officers, six cadets, an armorer, 20 soldiers, 180 Canadians, 30 Iroquois and 25 Abenakis, Céloron moved down the river on a flotilla of 23 large boats and birch-bark canoes, on his "lead plate expedition," burying lead plates at six locations where major tributaries entered the Ohio and nailing copper plates bearing royal arms to trees to claim the territory for New France.

 Céloron reached Kittanning on 6 August 1749 and arrived at Shannopin's Town the next day.
 He writes:

 The 7th I passed by a Loup (Mohegan) village in which there were only three men.
 They had placed a white flag over their cabins, the rest of their people had gone to Chiningue, not hazarding to remain at home.
 I invited these three men to come along with me to Chiningue in order to hear what I had to say to them.

 Visit by Christopher Gist, 1750

 Christopher Gist first visited the town in November, 1750.
 Shannopin's Town was small, containing about twenty wigwams, fifty or sixty natives and twenty warriors.
-For a time, it was the residence of Scarouady, Shingas and Tanacharison.
 It was much visited by traders.